Patg13/Count-Flows/README.txt

 Sequence_Name flows_count

 In case you use a Fasta sequence which contain nucleotide ambiguity (N), the Flows count will be equal to "NA"

+Troubleshooting:

+If you got an error saying that your python version cannot be found:

+Change the first line of the py script to the correct version ex: python3 to python or else